chris-hill-bjss/AdventOfCode2021/README.md

 Solutions for advent of code 2021 in various languages.

-Currently learning go an playing with github workflows.
+Currently learning go and playing with github workflows.